adrelanos/aeternity-wiki/Whitepaper-dev-full-text.md

 We believe that the lack of scalability, scripting safety and cheap access to real-world data of current "smart con- tract platforms" come down to three core issues.

-First, the currently prevailing stateful design makes smart contracts written for the platform hard to analyze1, and statefulness combined with sequential transaction ordering complicates scalability [need cit.].
-Second, the high cost of bringing real- world data into the system in a decentralized, trustless and reliable way complicates or outright prevents the realization of many promising applications [need cit.].
-Third, the platforms are limited in their abilities to update themselves, in order to adapt to new technological or economical knowledge.
+* First, the currently prevailing stateful design makes smart contracts written for the platform hard to analyze, and statefulness combined with sequential transaction ordering complicates scalability [need cit.].

+* Second, the high cost of bringing real- world data into the system in a decentralized, trustless and reliable way complicates or outright prevents the realization of many promising applications [need cit.].

+* Third, the platforms are limited in their abilities to update themselves, in order to adapt to new technological or economical knowledge.
 We believe that each of these three problems have clear solution paths that should be explored.

-First, recent research into state channel technology sug- gests that for many use cases, keeping state on-chain is not necessary [need cit.].
+First, recent research into state channel technology suggests that for many use cases, keeping state on-chain is not necessary [need cit.].

 It is very often entirely possible to store all information in state channels, and only use the blockchain to settle any economic results of the information exchange, and as a fallback in the case of dispute.

 This suggests an alternative approach to blockchain architecture in which Turing-complete smart contracts exist in state channels but not on-chain.

 This increases scalability since all transactions

 <sup> 1 The difficulty of analyzing stateful contracts was very clearly
 demon- strated by the re-entrance bug that brought down "The DAO".
 This happened despite the code having been audited by several of Ethereum's creators as well as the general community [need cit.].</sup>

 become independent and can thus be processed in parallel.

 Additionally, this means that contracts never write to shared state, greatly simplifying their testing and verification.

 We believe that this design emphasizes that blockchains are about financial logic rather than data storage; there exist decentralized storage solutions that complement blockchains perfectly.

-Second, applications such as Augur have attempted to bring real-world data onto the blockchain in a decentralized way in the process essentially building a consensus mechanism inside smart contracts [8](#references), instead of utilizing the consensus mechanism of the underlying blockchain.
+Second, applications such as Augur have attempted to bring real-world-data onto the blockchain in a decentralized way in the process essentially building a consensus mechanism inside smart contracts [8](#references), instead of utilizing the consensus mechanism of the underlying blockchain.

 This leads to inefficiencies but doesn't increase security.
 The natural conclusion from this is to generalize the blockchain's consensus mechanism so that it can provide information not only on the next internal state, but also on the state of the external world.

 It could thus be argued that the blockchain's consensus mechanism determines the result of running what complexity theory dubs an oracle
 machine: a theoretical machine that is more powerful than a Turing machine because it has answers to some questions that can't necessarily be computed, such as "Who won football game X?" [need cit.] .

 Third, it seems natural that the consensus mechanism could also be used to determine the parameters of the system.

 This allows it to adapt to changing external conditions, as well as adopting new research and recent developments in the field.

 The rest of this section introduces the æternity blockchain in greater detail, starting with a brief overview of accounts, tokens, names and the structure of blocks.

 This is followed by an explanation of our approach to state channels and smart contracts, and then a discussion on how the blockchain's consensus mechanism can be used both to create an efficient oracle mechanism and to govern the system.

 Finally, we discuss scalability from several different angles.

 ## æternity Tokens, accounts and blocks